 Densities are determined at the Genalysis laboratory by pycnometer.
-The historic Gold Fields and Assmang samples were assayed by Pb-collector fire-assav with gravimetric finish.
-In order to combine the data, some of the original core samples were reassayed by means of Ni-sulphide collection fire-assay and a regression equation was derived, to re-cast the original Pb-collection data as Ni-sulphide assay "equivalents".
+The historic Gold Fields and Assmang samples were assayed by Pb-collector fire-assay with gravimetric finish.
+In order to combine the data, some of the original core samples were re-assayed by means of Ni-sulphide collection fire-assay and a regression equation was derived, to re-cast the original Pb-collection data as Ni-sulphide assay "equivalents".
 Samples from other drilling campaigns by Implats and Kameni used the Genalysis laboratory as well.

-In F2022, the UG2 Reef geological modelling was undertaken in Datamine Strat 3D.
+In F2023, the UG2 Reef geological modelling was undertaken in Datamine Strat 3D.
 The software is suitable for stratified deposits and allows for the modelling of faults.
 The model produced shows consistency in the fault displacements.
 Ordinary Kriging interpolation within Datamine Studio RM was used to estimate the grade of each 50 x 50 x 1 metre block generated within the UG2 Reef geological models.
-Variables estimated were Pt, Pd, Rh, Au, Ru, and Ir, Cu and Ni.
+Variables estimated were Pt, Pd, Rh, Au, Ru, and Ir.
+Cu and Ni.
 The internal pyroxenite and the leader chromitites were also modelled and estimated.
 Sub-cell splitting of blocks was allowed to follow the geological boundaries accurately.
 Density was estimated by Ordinary Kriging in the resource model.
 Additional models of the UG2 leaders and the footwall of the UG2 chromitite were created for use in the Mineral Reserve model as mining dilution.

-The Merensky Reef model was not updated, therefore the Mineral Resource statement is based on the 2019 model.
-In 2019, Strat 3D was utilised in creating the geological model.
+The Merensky Reef model was also updated in F2023, similar to the UG2 Reef.
+Strat 3D was utilised in creating the geological model.
 Ordinary Kriging interpolation within Datamine Studio RM was used to estimate the grade of each 50 x 50 x 1 metre block generated within the Merensky Reef geological models.
 Variables estimated were Pt, Pd, Rh, Au, Ru, and Ir, Cu and Ni.
 Three models for the Top Mineralised zone, Middle Mineralised zone and the Bottom Mineralised zone were produced.
-An additional model was produced for the footwall unit.
+Two additional models were produced, a footwall and hangingwall model.

 The UG2 and Merensky Mineral Resource classification is based on the consideration of both geological and geostatistical parameters.
 The geological continuity of the reef is assessed by considering minor and major faulting and other structural disturbances on the reefs and the consistency in thickness and grade.
-Geostatistical parameters such as Kriging variance, Kriging efficiency, regression slope, number of samples used in estimation and search volume are also considered in the Mineral Resource classification.
+Geostatistical parameters such as Kriging variance, Kriging efficiency, regression slope, number of samples used in estimation and search volume are also considered in the

+Mineral Resource classification.

-Geological losses of 18.14% (UG2 Reef) and 30% (Merensky Reef) were applied to account for potholes, faults, dykes and iron-rich replacement pegmatoids.
+Geological losses of 18.14% (UG2 Reef) and 14% (Merensky Reef) were applied to account for potholes, faults, dykes and iron-rich replacement pegmatoids.
 These geological losses are re-assessed every year and changed if necessary.

-The Mineral Resources declared have reasonable prospects for eventual economic extraction having considered the following:
+The Mineral Resources declared have RPEEE having considered the following:

-• Location, quality, grade and geological continuity which are known and are supported by drilling information which includes sampling of greater than 1 000 metres will be at temperatures that are likely to be too high for safe mining, so all the Mineral Resources at this depth have been excluded
+Location, quality, grade and geological continuity which are known and are supported by drilling information which includes sampling

 - UG2 and Merensky Reef mineralisation with a minimum thickness of 1 metre and a grade of not less than 1.8 g/t (6E) is considered a Mineral Resource that can be reported from experience on the platinum mines.
-If the thickness of reef is less than 1 metre then the accumulation value should not be less than 180 cmg/t - A depth constraint has also been applied as mineralisation at depth
+If the thickness of reef is less than 1 metre then the accumulation value should not be less than 180 cmg/t - A depth constraint has also been applied as mineralisation at depth of greater than 1 000 metres will be at temperatures that are likely to be too high for safe mining, so all the Mineral Resources at this depth have been excluded